-They’re widely loved for their striking beauty and tangible health benefits (such as lifting employee productivity by up to 47 per cent—Knight, 2013), but are they practical?
+They’re widely loved for their striking beauty and tangible health benefits, but are they practical?

-To help aid your research as to whether a vertical garden is right for your business, we’ve outlined the key considerations involved in understanding how living green walls work.
+To find out whether a vertical garden is right for your business, we’ve outlined the key considerations below.

 But first: How much do green walls cost?

-Before we explain the considerations involved in installing a living green wall, let us first address the primary prohibitor: cost.
+Before we explain the logistics of installing a living green wall, let us first address the primary prohibitor: cost.

 Why is this the case?
-Simply because there is a lot of work involved in setting a green wall up so that it will continue to look good over the long term.
+Simply, there is a lot of work involved in setting a green wall up that will continue to look good long term.

-And while there are certainly more affordable systems (and even DYI kits) available on the market—these often do not include irrigation, waterproofing and consultation services that can end up saving you thousands overall.
+There are certainly more affordable systems (and even DYI kits) available on the market.
+However, these often do not include irrigation, waterproofing and consultation services that can end up saving you thousands overall.
 Nobody wants a dead green wall!

 If the cost of a living vertical garden is out of reach but your heart is set on the optics, you can opt for an artificial green wall.
 Prices for artificial walls range from as low as $150 per square metre.
 However, this cost excludes installation and is ultimately determined by the artificial’s quality and design.